Othmanebhr/Temane/README.md

 > - Currently working on a smoking cessation app to support users in their journey to quit smoking.

-I am a student at 42 Paris, learning programming since May 2024.
+Student at 42 Paris, learning programming since May 2024.